informalsystems/quint/doc/adr005-type-system.md

 constraint matching it to a new constructed operator type that takes the inferred type for the application parameters as arguments and a fresh type variable as result.
-This is similar to constraint generation for function application in literature algorithms, but is adapted to consider many arguments instead of the common currying approach.
+This is similar to constraint generation for function application in algorithms from the literature, but is adapted to consider many arguments instead of the common currying approach.

 ```
-  op: q ∈ Γ   Γ ⊢  p0, ..., pn: (t0, c0), ..., (tn, cn)   a is fresh
+  op: q ∈ Γ   Γ ⊢  p0: (t0, c0), ..., pn: (tn, cn)    a is fresh
 ------------------------------------------------------------------------ (APP)
    Γ ⊢ op(p0, ..., pn): (a, q ~ (t0, ..., tn) => a ∧ c0 ∧ ... ∧ cn)
 ```